kkysen/cstar/LRM.md

 * [range](#range-literal)

 #### String Literals
+There are multiple types of strings in C* owing to the inherent complexity of string-handling without incurring overhead.
-The default string literal type is String, which is UTF-8 encoded and wraps a *[u8].
+The default string literal type is `String`, which is UTF-8 encoded and wraps a `*[u8]`.
 This is a borrowed slice type and can't change size.
-To have a growable string, there is the StringBuf type, but there is no special syntactic support for this owned string.
-Strings are made of chars, unicode scalar values, when iterating (even though they are stored as *[u8]). chars have literals like c'\n'.
+To have a growable string, there is the `StringBuf` type, but there is no special syntactic support for this owned string.
+`String`s are made of `char`s, unicode scalar values, when iterating (even though they are stored as `*[u8]`).  `char`s have literals like `c'\n'`.

-Then there are byte strings, which are just *[u8] and do not have to be UTF-8 encoded.
-String literals for this are prefixed with b, like b"hello" (and for char byte literals, a b prefix, too: b'c').
-The owning version of this is just a Box<[u8]>.
+Then there are byte strings, which are just `*[u8]` and do not have to be UTF-8 encoded.
+String literals for this are prefixed with `b`, like `b"hello"` (and for char byte literals, a `b` prefix, too: `b'c'`).
+The owning version of this is just a `Box<[u8]>` (notice the unsized slice use), and the growable owning version is just a `Vec<u8>`.

-Furthermore, for easier C FFI, there is also CString and CStringBuf, which are explicitly null-terminated.
+Furthermore, for easier C FFI, there is also `CString` and `CStringBuf`, which are explicitly null-terminated.
 All other string types are not null-terminated, since they store their own length, which is way more efficient and safe.
-Literal CStrings have a c prefix, like c"/home".
+Literal `CString`s have a `c` prefix, like `c"/home"`.

 And finally, there are format strings.
-Written `f"n + m = {n + m}"`, they can interpolate expressions within {}.
-Types that can be used like this must have a format method (might change).
+Written `f"n + m = {n + m}"`, they can interpolate expressions within `{}`.
+Types that can be used like this must have a `format` method (might change).
 Format, or f-strings, don't actually evaluate to a string, but rather evaluate to an anonymous struct that has methods to convert it all at once into a real string.
 Thus, f-strings do not allocate.

 #### Number Literals
 Number literals represent any sequence of integers between 0 and 9.
 They can be represented in decimal form, fraction form, or exponential form as well.